Booking Class Realignment: Expanding to Additional 2019 Travel Dates

-On November 17, 2018, for travel between January 7, 2019 and April 1, 2019, a schedule change will occur for all Domestic First Class markets to move Domestic First Class fares from F, P, A, G and R Class to J, C, D, I, Z and O Class.
+On November 17, 2018, for travel on/after January 7, 2019, a schedule change occurred for all Domestic (50 U.S. and Canada) First Class markets to move Domestic First Class fares from F, P, A, G and R Class to J, C, D, I, Z and O Class.
 For example, rebooking would look like: F > J, P > D, A > I, G > Z, R > O.

 The first round of schedule changes went into effect November 3, 2018, for travel on or after April 2, 2019.
 Full details